Valer100/winaccent/docs/other-features/flags.md

 # Flags
 <!-- Added in <font color="#4051B5">:material-tag: **v2.1.0**</font> -->

 Flags are winaccent settings that customize its behavior.
 These flags can be used to enable features and modify the output of some variables.
+All flags belong to the `Flags` class.
 By default, every flag defaults to `False`.

 !!! important
     After enabling or disabling a flag, make sure to always call `update_values()` for the changes to take effect.

 Currently, there are only 2 flags available:

-## `get_accent_from_dwm` flag
+## `GET_ACCENT_FROM_DWM` flag
 When set to `True`, this flag is responsible for changing the `accent_normal` color to the active title bar color (the colorized one on Windows 10 and 11 and the color with maximum intensity on Windows 8.x; `ColorizationColor` in Windows 8.x and `AccentColor` in Windows 10 and 11 in the registry) and generate the accent palette accordingly.
 This flag makes more sense for Windows 8.x systems, because on Windows 10 and 11 the colored title bar color is usually the same as the system's accent color, but it can also be enabled on Windows 10 and 11.
 You can enable it like this:

 ```python